oliversong/hatemail/README.md

 Todos
 -----
 1. Cookie for upvoting
-2. Fix working outside of request context bug
-3. About page
+2. About page
-4. Unapproved expiration
+3. Unapproved expiration